Giant oarfish: Life cycle

-The only reliable record of the early stages of Regalecus is a report of eggs from the western Pacific, identified using DNA barcoding techniques, and a juvenile (13.7 mm in standard length) identified from developed morphological features.
-R. glesne eggs are observed to be circular in shape, with numerous short spines (ca. 0.04 mm) that were uniformly scattered all over the chorion.
+The only reliable record of the early stages of Regalecus is a report of eggs from the western Pacific, identified using DNA barcoding techniques, and a juvenile 13.7 mm (in standard length) identified from developed morphological features.
+R. glesne eggs are observed to be circular in shape, with numerous short spines (approximately 0.04 mm) that were uniformly scattered all over the chorion.

 Behavior

 Little is known about oarfish behavior.
 It has been observed swimming by means of undulating its dorsal fin, and also swimming in a vertical position using undulatory movements of both its body and dorsal fin.
 In 2010, scientists filmed a giant oarfish in the Gulf of Mexico swimming in the mesopelagic layer, the first footage of a reliably identified R. glesne in its natural setting.
 The footage was caught during a survey, using an ROV in the vicinity of Thunder Horse PDQ, and shows the fish swimming in a columnar orientation, tail downward.

+A 2016 episode of TV show River Monsters filmed two oarfish, most likely R. glesne, swimming in deep water in the middle of the Mediterranean Sea, off the coast of France.
+In season 8 episode 1, titled "Deep Sea Demon" (the 47th episode of the series), River Monsters host Jeremy Wade and his crew went to a specific buoy, anchored to the seabed by a single vertical chain, where previous sightings of an oarfish had been reported.
+At the buoy, the water is approximately 2.4 km deep.
+The rarely-sighted oarfish was reported to occasionally swim up and down the chain, sometimes as close as 9.1 m from the surface.
+During Wade's second diving attempt, done around nightfall, he successfully saw first one, then two living and healthy oarfish.
+Wade estimated the first oarfish was roughly 2.5 times Wade's height; unofficial reports list Wade's height as 1.83 m tall, meaning the oarfish was roughly 4.57 m long.
+The first oarfish seemed mildly curious but unafraid of Wade; it came close enough that Wade was able to reach out and gently touch it, to which the oarfish barely reacted.
+A little after this, the second oarfish swam up to Wade, leaving him diving in the water with two extremely rare fish.
+It is unknown exactly why the oarfish were there, whether they came to that location to feed, or whether or not they were a breeding pair.
+Both oarfish appeared to be using the buoy's chain as a point of reference in the sea.
+The oarfish were filmed swimming both vertically and horizontally (in reference to the vertical chain) while undulating their dorsal fins.
+Wade commented on how graceful and fast both oarfish were in the water.
+When resting next to the chain, both oarfish seemed to prefer being vertical, with their tails downward.
+After a while, both oarfish swam away unharmed.